Orakzai District: Geography

 The valley is flanked by mountain ranges 6,000 to 7000 ft high.
 Among the seven tribal agencies, Orakzai Agency is the second smallest in area after Bajaur Agency.
 It is bounded by Kurram Agency in the west, Khyber in the north, Kohat District on the south and Peshawar in the east.
 The whole of the territory of Orakzai agency is a mountainous tract dissected by numerous dry water courses, especially in the southwest part of the agency.
 The two major streams are the Mastura River and Khanki Toi River, both of which originate from the hills to west and run eastwards.

 Orakzai Agency is a hilly region with a fertile valley.
 The elevation of the hills varies from over 10000 ft in the west and to less than 6650 ft in east.
-Generally the elevation of the plain varies from 5,200 to 5500 ft above sea level.
+Generally, the elevation of the plain varies from 5,200 to 5500 ft above sea level.
 Important peaks are Sangla (6325 ft) and Chara Kandaco (5643 ft).
 The height of Kalaya and Sangla is nearly equal.

 Orakzai Agency is characterized by intensely cold winters and mild summers.
 December, January and February are the coldest months and snow falls in these months.
 Summers are mild and the maximum temperature does not go above 30 degrees Celsius.
 Surrounding mountains are covered by dense thick forests, which produce a cooling effect in summer.
 Due to the geographical position of Orakzai and its thick forest cover, it rains throughout the year.
 In winter, the precipitation is snowfall over the surrounding mountains and the valley.
 There is no rain gauge, but rainfall is estimated to be around 36 in per year.

 Demographics

-At the time of the 2017 census the district had a population of 254,303, of which 127,564 were males and 126,728 females.
-The entire population was rural.
-The literacy rate was 37.43% - the male literacy rate was 60.63% while the female literacy rate was 15.02%.
-176 people in the district were from religious minorities.
-Pashto was the predominant language, spoken by 99.59% of the population.
+As of the 2023 census, Orakzai district has 52,104 households and a population of 387,561.
+The district has a sex ratio of 112.14 males to 100 females and a literacy rate of 33.57%: 50.70% for males and 14.97% for females.
+138,265 (35.68% of the surveyed population) are under 10 years of age.
+The entire population lives in rural areas.
+812 (0.21%) people in the district were from religious minorities, mainly Christians.
+Pashto was the predominant language, spoken by 99.87% of the population.